Lightning-AI/pytorch-lightning/pl_examples/basic_examples/README.md

 #### 3. Image Classifier - Conversion Lite to Lightning.

-Trains a simple CNN over MNIST with a `LightningModule` and `LightningLite`.
+Trains a simple CNN over MNIST where `LightningLite` is almost a `LightningModule`.

 ```bash
 # cpu / multiple gpus if available